isabella232/livefyre.en/help/using/c-features-livefyre/c-sort-features-composite/c-top-comments.md

 # Top Comments{#top-comments}

-l

 Top Comments lists the 25 most liked comments in the conversation.
 The **[!UICONTROL Top Comments]** view displays the 25 most liked comments in the Collection.
 If an original post receives the most likes, the post, but not its replies, will be listed.
 If a reply receives the most likes, its immediate parent, up to the top level post, will also be displayed.
-This list is not real-time, and will update only when the page is refreshed or another sort view ( **[!UICONTROL Newest]** or **[!UICONTROL Oldest]**) is selected.
+This list is not real-time, and will update only when the page is refreshed or another sort view (**[!UICONTROL Newest]** or **[!UICONTROL Oldest]**) is selected.

 If a user posts a comment from the comment editor while viewing the **[!UICONTROL Top Comments]** view, the user will be switched back to the **[!UICONTROL Newest]** view.
 If a user likes or replies to one of the Top Comments, it will stream into the **[!UICONTROL Top Comments]** view for the user to see.